 NVTX Plugins for Deep Learning

 NVTX Plugins allows users to add their own NVIDIA Tools Extension (NVTX) events and time ranges to a TensorFlow graph.
-Applications which integrate NVTX can use NVIDIA Nsight Systems, Nsight Compute, and Visual Profiler to capture and visualize these events and time ranges.
+Applications which integrate NVTX can use NVIDIA Nsight Systems and Nsight Compute to capture and visualize these events and time ranges.

 The NVTX ranges are added by wrapping regions of the computation graph with nvtx start and end operations.